How to Organize Your Junk Drawer Quickly and Easily

 As always, Fabulessly Frugal readers stepped up and wanted to help inspire others.
 Here are just some of the pictures that were shared or sent to me with their own junk drawer organization ideas!

 Sarah got inspired after reading “The Life Changing Magic of Tidying Up” and this is the state of her junk drawer.
 She used iPhone and iPad boxes to create a home for all the odds and ends.

-Jodi cleans it out her junk drawer periodically, keeps the items that are used the most often in there.
+Jodi cleans out her junk drawer periodically, and keeps the items that are used the most often in there.
 Her hubby’s stuff stays in the garage, and the kids’ stuff stays in their rooms.
 This is her little space!

 I like how she keeps only often used items in it instead of never used items that she doesn’t know what to do with!